devgateway/www.developmentgateway.org/_posts/2008-05-30-jean-louis-sarbib-to-chair-the-board-of-directors.md

 created: 1212168904
 old_path: news/jean-louis-sarbib-chair-board-directors
 title: Jean-Louis Sarbib to Chair the Board of Directors
-lede: WASHINGTON—The Development Gateway Foundation announces today that Jean-Louis Sarbib will serve as chair of the board of directors.
+excerpt: WASHINGTON—The Development Gateway Foundation announces today that Jean-Louis Sarbib will serve as chair of the board of directors.
 Mr. Sarbib succeeds Dr. Michael Hofmann, who stepped down in October 2007“Jean-Louis has been a strong supporter of the role of information and communications technologies for development and the